-The Accrediting Commission for Schools grants accreditation based on the findings of the Visiting Committee.
+The Accrediting Commission for Schools grants accreditation based on the findings of the visiting committee.
 Accreditation factors have been developed by the Commission that reflect the overall aspects of the ongoing school improvement process or accreditation.
-These factors have incorporated the five outcomes of the self-study process, the ACS WASC criteria organized by categories, and important emphases already present within the ACS WASC criteria.
+These factors have incorporated the five expectations of the self-study process, the ACS WASC criteria organized by categories, and important emphases already present within the ACS WASC criteria.
 These factors are the following:

-1. Involvement and collaboration of stakeholders in the self-study that accomplish the five parameters of the self-study.

-- 2. Acceptable progress by all students toward clearly defined schoolwide learner outcomes, academic standards, and other institutional and/or governing authority expectations. - 3.
-Organization for Student Learning that supports high achievement for all students. - 4.
-Curriculum, Instruction, and Assessment that supports high achievement for all students. - 5.
-Support for Student Personal and Academic Growth that supports high achievement for all students. - 6.
-Resource Management and Development that supports high achievement for all students. - 7.
-The alignment of a long-range schoolwide action plan to the school's areas of greatest need to support high achievement of all students. - 8.
-The use of prior accreditation findings and other pertinent data to ensure high achievement of all students and drive school improvement. - 9.
+- 1. Involvement and collaboration of stakeholders in the self-study that accomplish the five expectations of the self-study. - 2.
+The clarification and measurement of what all students should know, understand, and be able to do through schoolwide learner outcomes and academic standards. - 3.
+Acceptable progress by all students toward clearly defined schoolwide learner outcomes, academic standards, and other institutional and/or governing authority expectations. - 4.
+Organization for Student Learning that supports high achievement for all students. - 5.
+Curriculum, Instruction, and Assessment that supports high achievement for all students. - 6.
+Support for Student Personal and Academic Growth that supports high achievement for all students. - 7.
+School Culture and Environment that supports high achievement for all students. - 8.
+Boarding Program that supports high achievement for all students (if applicable). - 9.
+The alignment of a long-range schoolwide action plan to the school's areas of greatest need to support high achievement of all students. - 10.
+The use of prior accreditation findings and other pertinent data to ensure high achievement of all students and drive school improvement. - 11.
 The capacity to implement and monitor the schoolwide action plan.